patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/alerts-and-notifications/alerts-and-notifications.md

 ## Elements
 ### Alert
 Alerts are used to communicate status information to the user without blocking other actions through the user interface.
 There are two styles that can be applied to an alert depending on whether it is intended as an [inline](#inline-alerts) or [toast](#toast-alerts) alert.
-Regardless of the styling, the basic elements of all alerts are consistent.
+Toast alerts should always be dismissable, whereas inline alerts can be both dismissable and non-dismissable.
+Other elements are consistent between alert types.

 <img src="./img/alert-types.png" alt="Alert types" width="868"/>

-Toast alerts should always be dismissable, whereas inline alerts can be both dismissable and non-dismissable

-1. **Status area:** Use an icon and color to indicate status or severity of the alert.
+1. **Status area:** Icon and color indicate the status or severity of the alert.
 2. **Alert title:** Include a short descriptive message.
 Long message text will wrap.
 Text color is coded to match alert type.
 3. **Close (optional):** Dismiss the alert.
 Required for toast alerts and optional for inline alerts.
 4. **Actions (optional):** One or more actions can be placed inside of an alert.